ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

     2. Now make a copy of the calculation directory and in this, modify the calculation to turn on spin polarization.
 Try running the calculation with `tot_magnetization = 0.0` first, and compare your total energy to that obtained using doubly degenerate bands.

         !!! note "Note"
-            while in the case of the O2 above, we were able to get our calculations to at least converge by using a metallic occupation instead of using spin polarization, in the case of iron, it will still be a metal when you use spin polarization, so you should not remove the input variables associated with this.
+            While in the case of the O2 above, we were able to get our calculations to at least converge by using a metallic occupation instead of using spin polarization, in the case of iron, it will still be a metal when you use spin polarization, so you should not remove the input variables associated with this.

         ??? success "Answer"
             The total energy becomes -55.52528589 Ry.
 Almost identical to the